 Europe’s largest gardening project springs into life

 Seeking a meditative stroll in a picturesque garden?
 Horticulture lovers can plan to explore the brand new garden, RHS Bridgewater, set to join the prestigious RHS portfolio on 11 May 2021.
-The 156-acre garden will be the first to be added in 17 years, offering a tranquil escape in the grounds of the historic Worsley New Hall, near the bustling centre of Manchester.
+The 154-acre garden will be the first to be added in 17 years, offering a tranquil escape in the grounds of the historic Worsley New Hall, near the bustling centre of Manchester.
 This will be the largest gardening project in Europe and includes a kitchen garden, heritage orchard, therapeutic garden and a historic 11-acre walled garden – one of the largest in the UK!

 Fossil hunting on the Yorkshire Coast

 From historic grounds to finding evidence of the prehistoric world, 2021 is a great time to jump back to the Jurassic period on a fascinating fossil-hunting beach safari!
-Keen fossil hunters can discover wonderful examples of ammonites and more along the Yorkshire Coast, home to prehistoric hotbeds such as Staithes, Robin Hood’s Bay, Boggle Hole or Saltburn.
+Keen fossil hunters can discover wonderful examples of ammonites and more along the Yorkshire Coast, home to prehistoric hotbeds such as Staithes, Robin Hood’s Bay, Boggle Hole and Saltburn.
 From discovering the little worlds of rock pools to walking beside dinosaur footprints, visitors can book a session with a fossil-finding expert such as Hidden Horizons in North Yorkshire to see what marvels they can uncover.